peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-19 Tramps Like Us.md

 	- Fatalities and disappearances inside are enough toe steer most people away
 - Nearby are the Artisan's Quarters, and town's famed herbalist, local farms and hamlets, and the Gallows' Speak Church that is old and still technically in use, though operated by a few silent nuns.
 It is unknown what gods the church worship, but they tend to the sick and needy
 - The market square begins to reassemble itself, and the militia take away the dead body of Atticus
-- Finn tries to open the chest, but Minksi stops them
+- Finn tries to open the chest, but Captain Minksi stops them from opening it in the middle of the market
 	- They get into an argument about whether or not Finn can teleport; with Finn asserting that he may be able to, but should save it for when its necessary
-- Reed says, "Captain Minksi, may I trouble you for a bite of that sharkin?" they toss some over
+- Reed says, "Captain Minksi, may I trouble you for a bite of that sharkin?" and she tosses some over
 	-  Reed starts eating it then says, "To the tavern then?"

 ## Cause I'm More Than A Handful, You'll See